dccircuit/IGME-235-Fall-2023/exercises/my first webpage/my_first_webpage.md

 We will need a way to copy paste or transfer the files from our local computer to the banjo server.

 I'll be using [Filezilla](https://filezilla-project.org/) for this.
-But you can use and FTP software you like.
+But you can use any FTP software you like.

 ![screen shot](6.png)